Tonsil Stones, Tonsilliths,

-When you've got at least one or most of these discomforts, my friend, you most likely have Tonsil Stones...
+Assuming you have one particular or every one of these conditions, my good friend, you probably have Tonsil Stones...

-Foul breath (I mean Unquestionably, stinky halitosis too!)
+Bad breath (I mean REALLY, stinky bad breath too!)

-Sore throat or mild ear aches, or a unusual pressure in your ears.
+Sore throat or minor ear aches, or a weird pressure in your ears.

-The development of yellow-colored or white colored, small balls on the tonsils or back edges of your throat that KEEP returning.
+The development of yellow or white, small balls on the tonsils or back corners of your throat that KEEP

 Facts, General &